saveourtool/GSAC-SAVE/README.md

 The `libAnalyzer.so`, provided in the `executable` directory of repository will create `.sarif` report files for each test, after what all reports will be collected in `reports` directory.

-The `save` will produce the report in `save-reports` directory in `json` format.
+The `save` will produce the report in stdout in pretty format.

-It will contain detailed information about matched warnings, where expected warnings were taken from `.sarif` reports, created by `libAnalyzer.so` and actual warnings extracted directly from the test files, according pattern `expectedWarningsPattern`.
+It will contain information about matched warnings, where expected warnings were taken from `.sarif` reports, created by `libAnalyzer.so` and actual warnings extracted directly from the test files, according pattern `expectedWarningsPattern`.

+#### Note
-**Note:** all warnings should be provided in tests like a comments:
+All **expected** warnings should be provided in tests like a comments:

 ```kotlin
 // ;warn:10:5: [ENUMS_SEPARATED] enum is incorrectly formatted: enums must end with semicolon{{.*}}